 - A visit to the 18th-century fort, Fort Gustave will give you the best view of the harbor.

-Plus, St. Barts ranks as one of the safest destinations in the world!
 This is why you’ll thoroughly enjoy your time at Villa Etoile du Nord.
-Yes, a stay at this luxurious resort will be a bit pricey, but beach enthusiasts will love that the resort is within walking distance of Flamands Beach.
+Yes, a stay at this luxurious resort will be a bit pricey.
+But beach enthusiasts will love that the resort is within walking distance of Flamands Beach.

 15. St. Lucia